PLP-MERN-Stack-Development/deployment-and-devops-essentials-MUNENE1212/README.md

 1. In the left sidebar, click "Network Access"
 2. Click "Add IP Address"
 3. Click "Allow Access from Anywhere" (0.0.0.0/0)
-   - This is necessary for Railway and Vercel to connect
+   - This is necessary for Render and Vercel to connect
 4. Click "Confirm"

 ### Step 5: Get Connection String